 Build Your Own Insurance: What to Look for in a Policy

-Recently, insurers have started to allow consumers to build and personalize their own insurance policies online.
+Recently, insurers have started to allow consumers to build and personalize their own disability insurance policies online.
 For instance, Guardian recently announced the launch of its online insurance quoting tool.
 According to Guardian, the tool “educates clients on the costs for various options based on age and occupation, demonstrates how adding or removing certain options affects pricing, and shows how to create the plan that best matches their individual needs.”

 If this “build your own insurance” concept catches on, consumers may have much more control over the terms of their policies than they have had in the past.
-Accordingly, in this post we are going to talk about things to look for in a policy, and some things to avoid in a policy.
+Accordingly, in this post we are going to talk about things to look for in a policy, and some things to avoid in a disability insurance policy.

 Things to Look for in a Policy